MohamedElayech/ArchIA/README.md

 # ArchIA : Design and Developement Project

 This project is a toolset for modeling, processing, and visualizing architectural concepts from natural language inputs.
-It converts user-provided architecture-related descriptions into structured models and generates Draw.io diagrams automatically.
+It converts user-provided architecture-related descriptions into structured models and generates Draw.io and Archimate diagrams automatically.

 The system uses: